SUNET/eduid-signup/docs/installation.rst

 installation.

-In all Linux modern distributions Python 2.7 is installed by default so you will not need to do anything especial at this point.
+In all Linux modern distributions Python 2.7 is installed by default so you will not need to do anything special at this point.

 Installing virtualenv
 ^^^^^^^^^^^^^^^^^^^^^